APA Corporation Declares Cash - GuruFocus.com

-HOUSTON, May 23, 2023 (GLOBE NEWSWIRE) -- The board of directors of APA Corporation ( APA) has declared a regular cash dividend on the company's common shares.
+HOUSTON, May 23, 2023 (GLOBE NEWSWIRE) -- The board of directors of APA Corporation (Nasdaq: APA) has declared a regular cash dividend on the company's common shares.

 The dividend on common shares is payable Aug.
 22, 2023, to stockholders of record on July 21, 2023, at a rate of 25 cents per share on the corporation’s common stock.